AEW Dynamite preview: The New Year's Smash night one lineup - Pro Wrestling Dot Net

 -Chris Jericho on color commentary.

 Powell’s POV: AEW will be live on Wednesday in Jacksonville, Florida at Daily’s Place.
-The January 6 New Year’s Smash night two includes an appearance by Snoop Dogg, Darby Allin vs. Brian Cage for the TNT Championship, FTR vs. Jurassic Express, Cody Rhodes vs. Matt Sydal.
+The January 13 New Year’s Smash night two includes Darby Allin vs. Brian Cage for the TNT Championship, and FTR vs. Jurassic Express.
 Join Jake Barnett for his live review of Dynamite every Wednesday at 7CT/8ET.
 Dot Net Members hear my same night audio reviews after each episode.

 Be the first to comment